corinagum/BF-template/README.md

    - `index.ts` is the basic server setup for running the bot
 1. `bot-offline` package:
    - Provides browser bot setup information
-   - `createDirectLine` is a _custom Bot Adapter_ that is [hosted in the browser](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/javascript_es6/01.browser-echo#adapters).
+   - `createDirectLine.js` is a _custom Bot Adapter_ that is [hosted in the browser](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/javascript_es6/01.browser-echo#adapters).
 This creates a custom `WebChatAdapter` to:
      - Offload server behavior onto client machine
      - Reduce latency - very helpful for testing non-production bots
    - This package can use `TemplateBot.ts` from `bot/` to jumpstart development